Martin Luserke: 1906–1925: Freie Schulgemeinde Wickersdorf

 Together with so-called pedagogic rebels like Gustav Wyneken, Paul Geheeb (1870–1961) and August Halm (1869–1929) in autumn 1906 Luserke founded the Freie Schulgemeinde in the small town Wickersdorf near Saalfeld in Thuringian Forest.
 Whereas Wyneken is described more as a theoretician the practitioner Luserke is considered to be the one who added substantial stimulus.
 His conception of a didactics which offered immediate hands-on-experience influenced several other pedagogues like Hans Alfken (1899–1994).
 In Wickersdorf Luserke worked with Hans-Windekilde Jannasch (1883–1981), Peter Suhrkamp (1891–1959) and Bernhard Uffrecht (1885–1959).
 Right from the school's foundation he started to perform community theatre.
 His stage work was based on William Shakespeare.
 His first play Blut und Liebe (= Blood and Love) which is performed in many schools until today, is a Grotesque based on Hamlet.

 Between 1910 and 1914 and again between 1922 and 1925, he served as the school's principal.
-From 1914 to 1918 he served as a soldier in World War I. In 1917 he got severely wounded in France and became a POW.
-His head injury marked him for life so he always wore a cap.
-Influenced by German Revolution of 1918–19 he was one of the authors (along with George Bernard Shaw) of a book series by Marxist Karl Korsch (1886–1961).
-In his book Luserke opted for a socialist ethics of work which should follow common interests.
+From 1914 to 1918 he served as a soldier in World War I. In 1917 he was severely wounded in France and became a POW.
+His head injury marked him for life, so he always wore a cap.
+Influenced by the German Revolution of 1918–19, he was one of the authors (along with George Bernard Shaw) of a book series by Marxist Karl Korsch (1886–1961).
+In his book, Luserke opted for a socialist ethic of work which should follow common interests.

 In school pedagogical conflicts with Gustav Wyneken were persistent.
 Wyneken was part of several paedophile scandals and later got sentenced.
 Some other teachers also were paedophiles.
 Luserke, Rudolf Aeschlimann (1884–1961) and Dr. Paul Reiner (1886–1932) first formed a so-called triumvirate in opposition to Wyneken and his followers.
 It resulted not only in a polarization but in a development of factions which divided teachers, employees and pupils.
 Luserke decided to found a new school "at the border of the habitable world".
 Aeschlimann, Fritz Hafner (1877–1964), Luserke and Reiner together with their families including eleven children plus employees and sixteen of their pupils moved to the North Sea and settled on Juist Island in East Frisia.